-- Sophomore residents who have confirmed housing for the first 7 weeks of the Fall semester (Monday, Aug.
-24 thru Tuesday, Oct.
-6) will move in on Sunday, August 23.
+- Students who have confirmed housing for the first 7 weeks of the Spring semester (January 19 through March 12) will move in on Sunday, January 17.

 - There will be a limit of one individual permitted to assist with student move-in.

 - All individuals will be screened upon entrance to the campus, and are expected to bring a mask for move-in day.

 - Individuals who are identified to be at risk will not be permitted to move-in until the risk has been assessed by Health Services or the student’s personal physician.
 This includes residents who have traveled to states with high levels of COVID-19 infections.
 These students will be required to quarantine for 14 days upon return.

 - Dorm room assignments, move-in time and specific instructions for residents will be posted to the portal.